Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Abstract

 \section{Abstract}

-Spin-orbit torque enables electrical control of the magnetic state of ferromagnets or antiferromagnets.
-In this work we consider the spin-orbit torque in the 2-d Van der Waals antiferromagnetic bilayer \ch{CrI3}, in the $n$-doped regime.
-In the purely antiferromagnetic state, two individually inversion-symmetry broken layers of \ch{CrI3} form inversion partners, like the well-studied CuMnAs and \ch{Mn2Au}.
-However, the exchange and anisotropy energies are similar in magnitude, unlike previously studied antiferromagnets, which leads to qualitatively different behaviors in this material.
-Using a combination of first-principles calculations of the spin-orbit torque and an analysis of the ensuing spin dynamics, we show that the deterministic electrical switching of the N\'eel vector is the result of dampinglike spin-orbit torque, which is staggered on the magnetic sublattices.
+Spin-orbit torque enables the electrical control of the orientation of ferromagnets' or antiferromagnets' order parameter.
+In this work we consider antiferromagnets in which the magnetic sublattices are connected by inversion+time reversal symmetry, and in which the exchange and anisotropy energies are similar in magnitude.
+We identify the staggered dampinglike spin-orbit torque as the key mechanism for electrical excitation of the N\'eel vector for this case.
+To illustrate this scenario, we examine the 2-d Van der Waals antiferromagnetic bilayer \ch{CrI3}, in the $n$-doped regime.
+Using a combination of first-principles calculations of the spin-orbit torque and an analysis of the ensuing spin dynamics, we show that the deterministic electrical switching of the N\'eel vector is the result of dampinglike spin-orbit torque which is staggered on the magnetic sublattices.